 Dr. Shojaei was previously Therapeutic Area Head of Ophthalmology at Shire/Takeda.
 He oversaw all aspects of clinical stage ophthalmic pipeline assets.
 Most recently, Dr. Shojaei’s team brought Xiidra® from development to approval in the U.S. and in Canada, Mexico, Australia, Switzerland, South Korea, and the Gulf countries.

 TearClear is an emerging ophthalmic pharmaceutical company with the goal of disrupting the way current topical medications are delivered to the ocular surface.
 Our lead product candidates in glaucoma will pave the way for future indications across multiple programs in development.
-This first-in-class platform of drugs enables medication delivery to ultimately enhance patient safety and compliance by capturing preservatives before they reach the ocular surface.
+This first in class platform of drugs enables medication delivery to ultimately enhance patient safety and compliance by capturing preservatives before they reach the ocular surface.
 TearClear is based in Boston, MA.
 For more information, visit TearClear and connect with us on LinkedIn.

 About Preservative Free

-Preservatives, such as benzalkonium chloride (BAK), are necessary for ophthalmic solutions to maintain sterility.
-However, on the ocular surface, they have been reported to be associated with adverse effects like hyperemia, tear film instability, and conjunctival inflammation potentially leading to meibomian gland dysfunction (MGD).
-By removing preservatives from the ocular surface, the potential for long-term deleterious effects on the eye is reduced.
+Preservatives, such as benzalkonium chloride (BAK), are necessary in ophthalmic solutions to maintain sterility.
+However, on the ocular surface, they have been reported to be associated with adverse effects like hyperemia, tear film instability and conjunctival inflammation potentially leading to meibomian gland dysfunction (MGD).
+By removing preservatives from the ocular surface, the potential for long term deleterious effects on the eye are reduced.
 TearClear offers the only means of delivering a preservative-free dose directly from preserved solutions.